Paaaarth1909/walmart-bot/README.md

 # Walmart Voice Shopping Application

-A React-based voice shopping application that simulates Walmart's voice shopping experience.
+A React-based voice shopping application built with Vite that simulates Walmart's voice shopping experience.
 Users can add items to their cart using voice commands or text input.

 ## Features